-The native range of black chokeberry, Aronia melanocarpa, extends south into north Georgia at higher elevations in the Appalachian Mountains .
-Like most plants, Aronia melanocarpa and its cultivars can be grown outside of their native habitat.
-How far outside of their range they can be grown depends on a number of factors.
+The native range of black chokeberry, Aronia melanocarpa, extends south into north Georgia at higher elevations in the Appalachian Mountains.
+Like most plants, Aronia melanocarpa will grown outside of its native range.
+How far outside of its native range it will grow depends on a number of factors such as cold hardiness and chilling requirements.

-How far south black chokeberry, Aronia melanocarpa, can be successfully grown also depends on several factors.
-Most perennials plants that are native to the northern temperate zone undergo a yearly period of bud dormancy which is an adaptive response to survive unfavorable winter conditions.
-Most northern deciduous trees, shrubs, and vines, as well as bulbs and other perennial plants go dormant during the winter.

-Dormancy in deciduous woody plants protects them from cold damage during the winter.
 During the summer, deciduous plants develop leaf buds and fruiting buds that will grow the next year.
+Most perennials plants that are native to the northern temperate zone undergo a yearly period of leaf buds and flower bud dormancy.
+This is an adaptive response to survive unfavorable winter conditions.
+Most northern deciduous trees, shrubs, and vines, as well as bulbs and other perennial plants are dormant during the winter.

-As days get shorter and cold weather sets in, deciduous plants drop their leaves and go dormant.
-With defoliation, other physiological changes occur in bark and buds to protect the plants from the oncoming winter cold.
-These are natural adaptations that plants have developed that allows them to grow in a cold climate.
-The physical and chemical processes involved in achieving and leaving dormancy are complex.
+As days get shorter and cold weather sets in, deciduous plants drop their leaves and begin to go dormant.
+At the same time, other physiological changes occur in bark and buds to protect the plants from the oncoming winter cold.
+These are natural adaptations that plants have developed that allows them to survive in a cold climate.

-Changes in the physical and chemical processes that cause most deciduous plants to go dormant are triggered by daylength and cold temperatures.
 The changes that allow plants to come out of dormancy are triggered by the amount of time the plant is exposed to cold temperatures which is known as the plants chilling requirement.
+A plant that is in a true dormant state will not grow if adequate chilling has not occurred.
+This is true even if the plant brought into warm, favorable conditions.

 The chilling requirement of a plant is often expressed in chill hours.
-Deciduous plants need a minimum number of “chilling hours” in order to break out of dormancy and produce new leaves and flowers in the spring.
+Deciduous plants need a minimum number of “chilling hours” or chilling units (CU) in order to break out of dormancy and produce new leaves and flowers in the spring.
 This is the amount of chill needed to satisfy a deciduous plant’s dormant or rest requirement, plus the amount of heat required before flower buds and leaf buds will break and begin to grow in the spring.
 Most deciduous plants need a specific number of hours within a certain cold temperature range to satisfy their chilling hour requirement.

 In other words, chilling hours are the number of hours below a certain temperature that are accumulated by a plant during the winter to overcome dormancy.
 The amount of chill needed to satisfy a plants dormant rest requirement, plus the amount of heat required to initiate growth, determines how long flower and leaf buds will remain dormant.
 In general, the lower the chill requirement, the earlier a plant will bloom.